 A vote for the Green Party is one for a politics of hope.

-Unlike the other 'business as usual' political parties Greens want real change for:
+Unlike the other 'business as usual' political parties Greens want real change to:

-- An economy that works for everyone, not just the richest:
+- create an economy that works for everyone, not just the richest:

 - Jobs to build a life on.